iogf/crocs/README.md

 # crocs

 Regex-like and Backus-Naur-like on python classes.
-Crocs is set of python classes that allow you to reason about regex's using a different approach.
+Crocs is a set of python classes that allows you to reason about regex's using a different approach.
 It also implements a lexer and a Yacc-like thing whose syntax is similar to Backus-Naur.

 In Crocs you use classes to express regex it gets serialized to regex strings.
 You can also